 All visitors must be listed on the adolescent's Phone/Visitor Log and must present a photo ID prior to each visit.
 You will be asked to lock up your belongings prior to each visit (including cell phones).
 All visits are limited to 5 guests unless otherwise prearranged.
-At this time, all visitors must be 18+.
+Any visitors under the age of 18 must be preapproved when setting up the visitation.